-Volatile organic compounds (VOCs) and phthalates – chemicals commonly found in vinyl flooring.
-These chemicals can negatively impact indoor air quality and human health if left unchecked.
+Despite the obvious benefits of LVP, many people are holding back from buying LVP floors because they are concerned with indoor air quality.
+Is this concern justified?
+At the heart of these worries are volatile organic compounds (VOCs) and phthalates – chemicals commonly found in vinyl flooring that can negatively impact indoor air quality and human health when left unchecked.

 Is Vinyl Flooring Toxic?